Marriage Preparation

 A covenant is a lifelong partnership between a man and a woman ordered toward their good and, God willing, the gift and raising of children.

 For two baptized Christians, marriage is also a sacrament.
-In the Catholic understanding, a sacrament is a visible sign through which God shares His grace with His people.
-Through the Sacrament of Marriage, Christ strengthens a husband and wife to love one another faithfully and fruitfully throughout their lives together.
+In the Catholic understanding, a sacrament is a visible sign through which God shares His grace with His people; it is ultimately a privileged encounter with Jesus .
+Through the Sacrament of Marriage, Christ himself strengthens a husband and wife to love one another faithfully and fruitfully throughout their lives together.

 The Church speaks of marriage as a vocation, or calling from God.
 Because of this, marriage preparation is not simply about planning a wedding.
 It is about discerning whether God is calling two people to enter into this lifelong covenant together.